xescugc/jsmoo/README.md

   //  => 'photo.jpg'
 ```

+You can use this function to register some callback or validation.

 ## before

+_API:_ before(rootObject, beforeThis, beforeFunction)

-The `before` function is called before the specified function, the result of it is totally ignored, but you can throw an error to stop it if you need too.
+The `before` function is called before the specified function.
+The result of it is totally ignored, but you can throw an error to stop the execution if you need too.

 ``` js
   import Jsmoo, { before } from 'jsmoo';